coderbrent/dna-trans/src/markdown-pages/are-you-looking-for-a-trucking-company-in-allen-nc.md

 ---
 path: Allen
-title: Are You Looking For A Trucking Company in Allen NC?
+title: Trucking Company in Allen NC?
 ---
 ## Looking for a trucking company in Allen NC can be a daunting task as Allen NC has trucking companies that come in all shapes and sizes.